DOUBLE CHOCOLATE + RASPBERRY HAMENTASHEN

 1 tsp. salt

 Filling: pie filling, really good jams, nutella, chocolate filling, sprinkles.
-My favorite combination with the dough is jam.
+My favorite combination with the dough is strawberry jam.

 A little extra granulated sugar for the outside